jsalignon/cactus/docs/3_Inputs/Parameters.md

 ## 2. Differential Abundance: DA_ATAC

+- **_params.use_input_control_**: If an input control is used, grey list regions (region of high-signal in the input) will be by estimated by DiffBind via the [GreyListChIP package](10.18129/B9.bioc.GreyListChIP) and excluded from analysis.
+See the [DiffBind::dba.blacklist function](https://rdrr.io/bioc/DiffBind/man/dba.blacklist.html) for details.
+Default: false.
 - **_params.diffbind__min_overlap_**: Only include peaks in at least this many peaksets when generating consensus peakset.
 The default behavior of cactus is to include any peak from any replicate into the consensus peak set (i.e. th = 1).
 Non robust signal should anyway have low p-value and be filtered away in downstream analysis.
 See the [dba function](https://rdrr.io/bioc/DiffBind/man/dba.html) for details.
 Default: 1.
 - **_params.diffbind__analysis_method_**: Option to use DESeq2 or edgeR for the analysis.
 See the [dba function](https://rdrr.io/bioc/DiffBind/man/dba.html) for details.
-Default: 'DBA_DESEQ2'.
+Default: 'DBA_EDGER'.
-- **_params.use_input_control_**: If an input control is used, grey list regions (region of high-signal in the input) will be by estimated by DiffBind via the [GreyListChIP package](10.18129/B9.bioc.GreyListChIP) and excluded from analysis.
-See the [DiffBind::dba.blacklist function](https://rdrr.io/bioc/DiffBind/man/dba.blacklist.html) for details.
-Default: false.
 - **_params.diffbind__min_count_**: Minimum read count value.
 Any interval with fewer than this many overlapping reads will be set to have this count.
 See the [dba.count function](https://rdrr.io/bioc/DiffBind/man/dba.count.html) for details.
 Default: 0.
-- **_params.diffbind__normalize_**: Normalization method to use.
+- **_params.diffbind__normalization_**: Normalization method to use.
 See the [dba.normalize function](https://rdrr.io/bioc/DiffBind/man/dba.normalize.html) for options.
-Default: 'DBA_NORM_RLE'.
+Default: 'DBA_NORM_TMM'.
+- **_params.diffbind__summits_**: Option to control the summit heights and locations calculated for each peak.
+See the [dba.count function](https://rdrr.io/bioc/DiffBind/man/dba.count.html) for options.
+Default: 75.
 - **_params.diffbind_peaks__promoter_up_**: promoter start; upstream from TSS site.
 Default: 1500.
 - **_params.diffbind_peaks__promoter_down_**: promoter end; downstream from TSS site.
 Default: 500.
 - **_params.diffbind_plots__fdr_threshold_**: Peaks with FDR less than or equal to this value are colored in red in the volcano plot.
 Default: 0.05.